jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 # Constraint satisfaction problems

-Radul picks out a few different subdisciplines which all share a kind of non-linear approach to computing, and thus generalize very nicely to propagation networks, but the one I'm the most drawn to at the moment is constraint satisfaction problems.
+Radul picks out a few different subdisciplines which all share a kind of non-linear approach to computing, and are thus very elegant use-cases for propagation networks, but the one I'm the most drawn to at the moment is constraint satisfaction problems.

 In a CSP, you have a bunch of variables and some rules for how those variables relate to each other (called constraints), and the goal is to assign a value to each variable such that all of your constraints are satisfied.
-This obviously maps super nicely onto propagator networks.
-We'll create a cell for each variable, which will store information about what the variable could be (i.e. a set of possible values).
+It shouldn't be too tricky to figure out how we're going to apply propagator networks to this type of problem.
+First we'll create a cell for each variable, which will store information about what the variable could be (i.e. a set of possible values).
 Between these cells we install propagators which enforce the relations by translating between sets of possibilities.
 Each cell is then able to refine its possibility-space by taking the intersection of the incoming sets, ideally culminating in a single value.

 ## Vertex coloring

 Let's look at a nice simple CSP and how we would solve it with a propagator network.
 A sudoku puzzle is the typical example of a CSP that most people are familiar with.
-But I want to draw everything out visually, and with a sudoku puzzle there are just so many nodes and connections that it becomes kind of a mess to look at, so instead I'm going to walk through an example using [vertex coloring](https://en.wikipedia.org/wiki/Graph_coloring) (sudoku is actually a specific case of vertex coloring using 9 "colors" on a big graph with 81 vertices and 810 edges).
+I want a visual representation of our network as we go along, though, and with a sudoku puzzle there are just so many nodes and connections that it becomes kind of a mess to look at, so instead I'm going to walk through an example using [vertex coloring](https://en.wikipedia.org/wiki/Graph_coloring) (sudoku is actually a specific case of vertex coloring using 9 "colors" on a big graph with 81 vertices and 810 edges).